wilson0x4d/X4DESO/X4D_Bank/README.md

 If ESO is already running, execute **/reloadui** command.

 ## Versions
-v1.1
+v1.2
+- Fix 'reset to defaults' bug in Options UI. v1.1
 - Option to Auto-Withdraw funds from bank to meet your reserve amount. v1.0